 Can You Get Any Pringles That Are Gluten-Free?

-No, no pringles flavor is gluten-free.
-You must remember that pringles in made with a dried potato and a lot of additives.
+No, no Pringles flavor is gluten-free.
+You must remember that pringles in made with dried potato and a lot of additives.
 It is not real food that you should be too perturbed about because it’s rather unhealthy.